algokun/reactnd-mobile-flashcards/README.md

 # Mobile Flashcards

-The mobile flashcards is an app that lets you remember things that you often forgot by just asking questions and answers.
+Mobile Flashcards is a native application built with React Native that helps you in remembering things.
+You can add decks, cards to decks and play quiz to check how much you remembered.
+It also helps you by sending quick remainders to study.

 ## What i learnt?